kkemple/tasker/readme.md

 If you have Node.js installed run `npm install` (if not go [here](http://nodejs.org) to download Node.js) *You may need to run with sudo*

+Now run `bower install`, if you do not have bower installed run `npm install bower -g`

+Next run `grunt build`

 Now, to start your server run `npm start`

 In Chrome navigate to `https://localhost:8888` and you will be up and running with Tasker!